Zion-Holdings/zion.app/docs/ENVIRONMENT_SETUP.md

 ## Security Notes

-- Never commit `.env.local` to version control
+- Never commit `.env.local` to version control.
+Production secrets are stored in Netlify and should not appear in the repository.
 - Use different secrets for each environment
 - Rotate secrets regularly
 - Use strong, unique values for AUTH0_SECRET and JWT_SECRET